12 Strings, factors, and dates

 • Interval: an anchored span with a start and end.

 For most work, periods (days(), months(), years()) are what you want.
-Durations (ddays(), dmonths()) matter when you need physical time.
+Durations (ddays(), dmonths()) matter when you need physical time, the kind a stopwatch measures rather than a calendar.

 # How old is R? (first public release: 1993-08-01)